Vandebron/tech-blog/README.md

 ## Vandebron.tech blog

-This blog demonstrates all the tech activities by Vandebron.
+Leading the renewable energy transition with innovative solutions.
+This blog demonstrates some highlights of tech activities that we would like to share with you!

 ### Getting started